1918 SEARS HOUSE

 Picture

-Each of us came as newborns and left upon reaching adulthood.
+Each of us came as newborns and left upon entering college.

 Sitting On Steps Of Northwest Corner Porch.